icfpcontest2018/icfpcontest2018.github.io/index.md

 # News

+* 2018-07-23T21:00Z: Enjoy some bonus content!
+  * Disappointed with only 40X speedups?
+Try setting an arbitrary number of initial seeds.
+  * Want faster animations?
+Try disabling the (sometimes slow) groundedness checking.
 * 2018-07-23T16:00Z: The ICFP Programming Contest 2018 has ended.
 Thanks to all contestants and teams for their participation!
 Remember to complete your [profile](/profile.html) with complete team information and source code URL and SHA256 checksum.
 * 2018-07-23T15:00Z: One hour left in the Full Contest.
   * To be considered for prizes, [within two hours of end of the contest](https://www.timeanddate.com/worldclock/fixedtime.html?msg=ICFP+Programming+Contest+2018+%28source+code+submission+deadline%29&iso=20180723T18), teams must update their [profile](/profile.html) with complete team information and submit the URL and SHA256 checksum of a single `.zip` archive with their source code, a `README.txt` file (brief directions for judges to build/run the solution; description of the solution approach; feedback about the contest; self-nomination for judges' prize; etc.), and any other supporting materials.